NOAA-EMC/global-workflow/docs/source/development.rst

 5. Resolve any conflicts and perform any needed "add"s or "commit"s for conflict resolution.

-6. Push the merged copy back up to your fork (origin)
+6. Push the merged copy back up to your fork (origin):

 ::